 - Multiply by 100 to produce a percentage.

 When calculating this statistic, some fields of study retain the plus or minus values to indicate whether the Estimate is above or below the Correct value.
 However, other areas use the absolute value of the error, which always produces positive values.
 In the percent error equations below, the bars (|) indicate using the absolute value.

 When you don’t use the absolute value of the error, you’ll obtain positive percentages when the Estimate is greater than the Correct value and negative values when the Estimate is lower.
 However, the absolute value form always produces positive values.
 Check to see which version is the norm for your field!

-Below are the equations for how to calculate percent error:
+Below are the percent error formulas:

 Examples of Percent Error

 For these percent error examples, I use the percent error formula that retains the positive and negative signs because it provides more information.
 Remove the negative signs to produce the absolute value form.

 Imagine you’re planning a party and estimate that 15 people will attend.
 In reality, 18 people attend.

 Your guess was in error by -16.67%, meaning that it was too low.